 Agriculture in Australia is a vital component of the national economy, but faces growing challenges on a broad range of fronts as the population becomes highly urbanised and remote from the realities of farm business.

-Children growing up in Australia’s major cities and regional centres are probably more likely to have traveled overseas, than they are to have spent time on an Australian farm.
+Children growing up in Australia’s major cities and regional centres are probably more likely to have travelled overseas, than they are to have spent time on an Australian farm.
 As a result, it is not surprising that as adults their positions on major national policy debates often give scant recognition to the needs of the farm sector.

 In order to ensure the needs of agriculture are well understood and appropriately considered in policy decisions made by governments, it is becoming increasingly important for farmers to adopt a strategic approach, and to establish policy agendas, rather than just respond to them.